Team Building - People Development Magazine

 Just because it’s a team-building day doesn’t mean your employees are immune to the workplace injuries they regularly face.
-According to the Houston Chronicle, your employees can fall victim to the various workplace injuries, which include:
+According to the Houston Chronicle, your employees can fall victim to various workplace injuries, which include:

 Tiredness, overwork, stress, slips, trips, repetitive activities, lifting, collisions, falling objects, workplace violence, and dangerous materials.